 '''

-drools.accumulate.function.average =
+drools.accumulate.function.average

-org.drools.base.accumulators.AverageAccumulateFunction
+org.drools.core.base.accumulators.AverageAccumulateFunction

 '''

-"drools.accumulate.function."
-Here. prefix that must always be used. а will "average" is how the function the file, be used in rule and "org.drools.base.accumulators.AverageAccumulateFunction" is the fully qualified name of the class that implements the function behavior.
+Here. "drools.accumulate.function." prefix that used. must always be "average" is how the function will be used in the rule file, and "org.drools.core.base.accumulators.AverageAccumulateFunction" is the fully qualified name of the class that implements the function behavior.